 Secessionist Prague Architecture

-Secession was basically a separation.
+The clue is in the name.
+Secession was basically a separation or the ending of a period.
 It was also called “Jungendstil” (the style of the young).
 These “young guns” were determined to pursue a new course, one that explored different styles of art and design.
 There was grandeur but not excessive.
-There was colour and style but not religious.
+There was colour and style but not religious and you won’t find the organic decoration that comes later with Art Nouveau.
 Take a close look and you’ll see themes from this period repeating again and again through Art Nouveau, Cubism and Modernism.

-Prague Secession was fairly limited compared with Vienna but still there’s a clear attempt at dropping the curly Baroque decor and grandeur.
+Prague Secession was fairly limited compared with Vienna but still there’s a clear attempt at creating clean and stylish buildings but dropping the curly Baroque decor and grandeur.

-I walk down two streets as part of my Old Town and Jewish Quarter walking tour.
+I walk down streets as part of my Old Town and Jewish Quarter walking tour where you’ll see an abundance of Secessionist style.
 The first is “Elišky Krasnohorské”.
 As you would learn from the tour, this street is bordered on both sides by what is considered to be a late version Jungendstil as many of the buildings are @1913.
 No Art Nouveau even though it’s in the same period.
 Look for the ceramics and coloured glass.
 The other is Stupartska (the road behind the Church of Our Lady Before Tyn).
-At the church end it’s clearly Gothic but as you pass “Mala Stupartska” the left side of the block it vitally attractive to look at.
-Three blocks which have the Prague Secession look using coloured ceramic tiles and coloured glass to a different extent.
+At the church end it’s clearly Gothic but as you pass “Mala Stupartska” the left side of the street has three blocks which have the Prague Secession look using coloured ceramic tiles and coloured glass to a different extent.
 Not immediately ornamental but let your eyes roam over them for 30 seconds or so and the decoration slowly appears.

 The next era – ART NOUVEAU